RobinJunod/DLAV_DepthEstim/README.md

 |  --val_freq |  int   |   1    |
 |  --save_freq  |  int   |   10|

- save the model into a .ckpt for every 10 epochs
+To save the model into a .ckpt (this can be tuned to save the weight at each epochs)
 ```
 $ --save_model
 ```
 save the results of the validation part (depth map from the model after every epochs)
 ```
 $ --save_result
 ```

-list of usefull arguments for testing : returns metrics
+returns metrics
 ```
 --do_evaluate